Download [PDF - 134 KB]

 IHS Awards Tribal Management Grants to Support Tribal Self-Determination

-The Tribal Management Grant Program is designed to enhance and develop health management infrastructure and assist tribes and tribal organizations in assuming all or part of existing IHS programs, functions, services, and activities through Indian Self-Determination and Education Assistance Act (ISDEAA) agreements and to assist American Indian and Alaska Native tribes and tribal organizations with ISDEAA Title I and Title V agreements to further develop and improve their management capability.
-The Tribal Management Grant program consists of four project types with various funding amounts and project periods.
-The project types include: Feasibility Study, Planning, Evaluation Study, and Health Management Structure.
+The Tribal Management Grant Program is designed to enhance and develop health management infrastructure and assist tribes and tribal organizations in assuming all or part of existing IHS programs, functions, services, and activities through agreements under the Indian Self Determination and Education Assistance Act and to assist tribes and tribal organizations with existing agreements to further develop and improve their management capability.
+The Tribal Management Grant program consists of four project types with funding amounts and project periods.
+The project types include: Feasibility Study, Planning, Evaluation Study and Health Management Structure.

 The following tribes and tribal organizations received funding: